-Using the cerascreen® allergy test kits you can test whether you have a histamine intolerance, lactose intolerance, fructose intolerance, gluten intolerance or sorbitol intolerance.
+Using the cerascreen® intolerance test kits you can test whether you have a food intolerance, histamine intolerance, lactose intolerance, fructose intolerance, gluten intolerance or sorbitol intolerance.
 The home tests for allergies are performed by blood or respiratory gas analysis, and in both cases, you can simply take a sample in the comfort of your home.
-Our specialist laboratory will then analyse your sample, and you shall then receive a detailed results report containing advice about your intolerances.
+Our medical laboratory will then analyse your sample, and you shall then receive a detailed results report containing advice about your intolerances.

 That's why some people quickly feel helpless when it comes to their diet.
 In such cases, nutritional counseling can help.
 This will teach you what to look out for with your specific intolerance and how to enjoy a delicious and balanced diet, even if some foods have to be avoided.